You should wash new sheets before using them for the first time to remove dust or allergens, make your bedding softer, and even help it fit better.

 The main reason to wash new sheets and bedding before using them is to get rid of any dust, residues, and potential contaminants from manufacturing and packaging.
 Washing helps make sure your bedding is fresh and hygienic, and free of any irritants that might trigger allergies or sensitivities.

-Some organic bedding brands like Boll & Branch, recommend washing sheets first because they design fabrics slightly oversized to allow for shrinkage.
+Some organic bedding brands like Boll & Branch recommend laundering sheets first because they design fabrics slightly oversized to allow for shrinkage.

-Other brands, like Sleep & Beyond, note that their sheets become softer with each wash, so laundering them first helps you get a more comfortable feel from day one.
+Other brands, like Sleep & Beyond, note that their sheets become softer with each laundry cycle, so laundering them first helps you get a more comfortable feel from day one.

 The following table provides a summary of the bedding manufacturers we surveyed, detailing the materials used, whether washing before first use is recommended, and the specific care instructions provided by each brand.

 Cheaper synthetic bedding products are often treated with chemicals, dyes, or preservatives that may cause skin irritation ("Fabrics for atopic dermatitis" by Rupert Mason, 2008).
-Washing synthetic bedding may reduce surface chemical residues but does not eliminate all embedded substances.
+Washing synthetic bedding may reduce surface chemical residues, but it does not eliminate all embedded substances.

-If you don’t wash new sheets before using them, you may be exposed to dust, lint, and microscopic debris that accumulate during manufacturing and storage.
+If you don’t wash your bedding before first use, you may be exposed to dust, lint, and microscopic debris that accumulate during manufacturing and storage.

 There is no conclusive evidence that unwashed sheets cause permanent harm, but particles can trigger allergies, cause itching and skin irritation, or lead to respiratory discomfort, especially for those sensitive to airborne contaminants.